Ruba-Tambal/Azure-PrivateLink-DNS-Lab/README.md

-Azure Private Connectivity & DNS Lab

-**Advanced Azure Networking Lab** – Secure access to Azure Storage using Private Link, Private DNS, and Service Endpoint.
+Advanced Azure Networking Lab** – Secure access to Azure Storage using Private Link, Private DNS, and Service Endpoint.

 🎯 Scenario
 A company wants to store files securely with limited public exposure and secure internal access only from inside the VNet.